derickr/php-community-health/RFC.rst

   * The Community Mediation Team is notified of an incident through //codeofconduct@php.net//
   * The Community Mediation Team should pick a case handler to deal with each specific incident
-  * A team member documents the issue as best as possible, researching any supporting materials necessary
+  * A team member shall document the issue as thoroughly as possible, researching any supporting materials necessary
   * A team member shall make contact with the accused transgressing party and document their side as much as possible
   * A team member shall make every reasonable attempt to mediate and defuse the situation without needing to resort to taking action against the accused